onsightengine/onsight/README.md

 ## Status

-Under heavy development, more info to come...
+Under heavy development along with [Onside](https://github.com/onsightengine/onside), a drag n' drop editor for the Onsight Engine.
+More info to come...

 <br />